benvaljean/benvaljean.github.io/_posts/2009-02-18-Exchange_2007_Server_Roles.markdown

 ### Mailbox server role

-AS BE server role in Ex2003 but can now be a true DB-only server.
+As BE server role in Ex2003 but can now be a true DB-only server.

 ### Unified Messaging role